 About the mobile and broadband checker

-The checker is also available in Welsh.
+This FAQ is also available in Welsh.

 General information

-Ofcom uses data from the Ordnance Survey to provide the base dataset used to assess broadband coverage for properties in the UK.
+Ofcom uses data from the Ordnance Survey to provide the base dataset used to assess broadband and mobile coverage for properties in the UK.
 This data is updated in our checker three times a year, so some properties may not be identified at least until these updates have been implemented.

 Please go to your provider’s website to see status updates about any outages that may be affecting your services.